-Suggested lubrication interval under ideal continuous operating conditions.
+Suggested lubrication interval under continuous operation in adverse loading or with elevated temperatures.
+For operation less than 24 hours per day or under ideal conditions, lubrication frequency may be reduced.
 Relubricate while running, if safety permits, until some purging occurs at seals.
-Adjust lubrication frequency depending on conditions of purged grease.
-Use one-half of listed interval for vertical shaft applications or for 24 hour operation.
-Hours of operation, temperature, and surrounding conditions will affect the relubrication frequency required.
+Adjust lubrication frequency depending on condition of purged grease.
+Hours of operation, temperature and surrounding conditions will affect the relubrication frequency required.